Písek

 Písek ([ˈpiːsɛk]; Pisek) is a town in the South Bohemian Region of the Czech Republic.
-It has about 30,000 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone.
+It has about 31,000 inhabitants.
+The town is known for the oldest bridge in the country.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Písek is colloquially called "South Bohemian Athens", because it has many high schools and schools of higher education, including the Film School in Písek.
-Up to the last decades of 19th century Písek was the centre of the large autonomous Prácheňsko region.
+Písek is a centre of education with a number of important schools.
+Up to the last decades of 19th century, Písek was the centre of the large autonomous Prácheňsko region.

-Administrative parts
+Administrative division

-Písek is made up of five town parts and four villages: